 You have found the perfect location to build your new home, but what style really fits in with the surrounding area?
 While architecture styles are fairly malleable and there are no hard and fast rules for picking a style, the history of the designs help dictate where they fit best.
-Planning your home based on the original architectural purposes ensures it holds both form and function on the building lot.
+Planning your custom home based on the original architectural purposes ensures it holds both form and function on the building lot.

-Victorian
+Victorian Style House

 Victorian architecture arose between 1830 and 1910 under the reign of Queen Victoria.
 Sub-styles of Victorian architecture include Gothic revival, Italianate, Second Empire, Queen Anne, stick style, Romanesque style and shingle style.
 Constructed with beauty in mind, Victorian homes tend to offer less functionality.
 Victorian homes stand out because of complex design, ornate trim, asymmetrical shape, bright colors, and large porches.